 Sweltering heat waves, massive cyclones, hurricanes, floods, wildfires and other such natural disasters have become more intense in the recent past.
 Despite the continuing debate, several scientific studies claim that climate change is one of the major reasons behind this phenomenon.
-Among the many hard-hitting impacts, it is pertinent to note that such disasters have underscored the vulnerability of our electricity system infrastructure and raised questions on the way utilities conduct their operations and maintenance - including vegetation management, grid resilience, power restoration, and more.
+Among the many hard-hitting impacts, it is pertinent to note that such disasters have underscored the vulnerability of our electricity system infrastructure and raised questions on the way utilities conduct their operations and maintenance - including vegetation management, grid resilience, power restoration and more.

 Statistics speak: Intensity of natural disasters to worsen every year

-Data shows that at least 207 natural disasters were recorded globally in the first six months of 2020 — this is above the 21st century average (2000-2019) of 185 disasters.
+Data shows that at least 207 natural disasters were recorded globally in the first six months of 2020 — this is above the 21st-century average (2000-2019) of 185 disasters.
 Climate change is likely to make tropical cyclones more intense, the Intergovernmental Panel on Climate Change (IPCC) has warned.
 In the US alone, the National Weather Service has predicted that there will be a total of 25 named cyclones this year, of which 7-11 will become hurricanes, including 3-6 major hurricanes.

-Talking of tropical storms and cyclones, it is pertinent to discuss the impact of Isaias that ravaged New York Tri-State Area this month.
-Tropical storm Isaias knocked out power for more than 2 million customers across New York, New Jersey, and Connecticut.
-According to the Verge, Isaias brought the strongest winds New York City has seen since Sandy; 70 mile per hour gusts slammed across the city, ripped down power lines, and hurled tree branches and debris at other lines.
+Talking of tropical storms and cyclones, it is pertinent to discuss the impact of Isaias that ravaged the New York Tri-State Area this month.
+Tropical storm Isaias knocked out power for more than 2 million customers across New York, New Jersey and Connecticut.
+According to the Verge, Isaias brought the strongest winds New York City has seen since Sandy; 70 mile per hour gusts slammed across the city, ripped down power lines and hurled tree branches and debris at other lines.
 The storm was soon followed by the second-largest outage in energy company Con Edison’s almost 200-year history, which left over 250,000 of its customers without power.

 In December 2019, a report was published by Columbia and Con Edison on how to address the grid’s vulnerabilities.
-The five biggest “climate-driven risks” for Con Ed’s systems are hurricane-strength winds, coastal storm surges, and flooding from intense rainfall, sea level rise and extreme heat.
+The five biggest “climate-driven risks” for Con Ed’s systems are hurricane-strength winds, coastal storm surges and flooding from intense rainfall, sea-level rise and extreme heat.

-After cyclones, come the burning topic of wildfires that have caused immense destruction in California again this year.
+After cyclones, comes the burning topic of wildfires that have caused immense destruction in California again this year.
 Research from Stanford University predicts that this and each subsequent fire season will be drier, hotter, windier and cause more incidents in the coming years.
 What does it mean for utilities?
 It does mean that fire management for utilities – particularly in high-risk areas such as California – is going to become a high-risk responsibility.
 As utility infrastructure gets damaged in the wildfire zones, power outages will become the norm and restoration will become increasingly difficult.
 Under such circumstances, not only will utilities need to rethink their existing vegetation management strategies, but risk mitigation strategies for managing the impacts of climate change will have to become a fundamental part of each utility’s long term plans.